jauffretp/CNN_project/README.md

 In the `python` folder :
 - Launch the `keypoint_detection.py` script file

-# Style transfer an training of the CNNs
+# Style transfer and training of the CNNs
-Explore the notebook folder
+- Explore the notebook folder

-In order to execute the notebooks on training the CNN, you need to download the dataset [here](https://www.kaggle.com/c/facial-keypoints-detection)
+- In order to execute the notebooks on training the CNN, you need to download the dataset [here](https://www.kaggle.com/c/facial-keypoints-detection)

 ## Requirements
 - Python